3v401/HackTheBox/Headless/README.md

 ##### 1. Setting up the server

 The purpose of this step is to set up a server (`server1`) to receive the stolen cookie.
-Use a basic HTTP server on port 8001 (you can choose whichever port you want, but be consistent) that will log incoming requests.
-The server listens for incoming HTTP requests.
-In this attack, it will receive requests containing the victim's cookies.
+Use a basic HTTP server on port 8001 (you can choose whichever port you want, just be consistent) that will log incoming requests.
+The server listens for incoming HTTP requests, it will receive requests containing the victim's cookies.
 Type in a new CLI:

 ```
 python3 -m http.server 8001